 1tbsp red curry paste

 a handful of diced pineapple (fresh or tinned is fine)

 a generous bunch of horapa Thai sweet basil (use regular basil if you can’t get it)

 a squirt of fish sauce

 1tbsp vegetable oil

 Rub the outside of the duck thigh generously with salt, then place it under a grill preheated as hot as it will go.
+I would prefer you to use the two burner gas grill as this will make the process of preparing a side dish to go with it much easier.
 Leave it to cook until the skin is browned and crispy on both sides (don’t worry if it is not cooked through, as you can finish it off with the curry later).
 Carve the duck into small, bite-sized pieces and set aside.